guoling2008/go-mcp-postgres/README.md

 Copy code from https://github.com/Zhwt/go-mcp-mysql/ and with ai help, I change db from mysql to postgres.

 Zero burden, ready-to-use Model Context Protocol (MCP) server for interacting with Postgres and automation.
 No Node.js or Python environment needed.
-This server provides tools to do CRUD operations on MySQL databases and tables, and a read-only mode to prevent surprise write operations.
+This server provides tools to do CRUD operations on Postgres databases and tables, and a read-only mode to prevent surprise write operations.
 You can also make the MCP server check the query plan by using a `EXPLAIN` statement before executing the query by adding a `--with-explain-check` flag.

 Please note that this is a work in progress and may not yet be ready for production use.